suncoast-devs/handbook/lessons/full-stack-build-an-app/06-create-first-controllers.md

 Now that we have migrations, a database, and some sample data, let's create a controller to generate endpoints for: `Create`, `Read`, `Update`, and `Delete` restaurants.
-This will give us the `C R U D` style interface we will use from our front end.
+This controller will give us the `C R U D` style interface we will use from our front end.

 ## Using an automation tool to create the initial controller